<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=672348691155252&amp;ev=PageView&amp;noscript=1">

-What New HVAC Codes Means for A2L Refrigerants in 2025
+What New HVAC Codes Means for A2L Refrigerant Regulations

 A2L refrigerants are a class of chemicals defined by ASHRAE Standard 34 as having low toxicity and mild flammability.
+HVAC professionals often ask what does A2L stand for—the term refers to the refrigerant safety classification that identifies low-toxicity, mildly flammable substances.
 Examples include R-32, R-454B, and R-1234yf.
 These refrigerants are gaining traction because they offer a significantly lower global warming potential (GWP) compared to older refrigerants like R-410A and R-404A.

 This shift reflects the growing alignment of regulatory pressure and market demand for climate-friendly refrigerants.
 A2Ls are quickly becoming the industry standard for systems to meet modern safety and sustainability goals.

 Starting in 2025, a series of code updates will reshape how refrigeration systems are designed, labeled, and installed across the United States.
 Updates to the International Mechanical Code (IMC), International Building Code (IBC), and International Fire Code (IFC) allow wider use of A2L refrigerants.
-These are low-toxicity, mildly flammable compounds with lower global warming potential (GWP).
+These low-toxicity, mildly flammable compounds with lower GWP are directly affected by new A2L refrigerant requirements introduced to guide safe system installation and operation.

 These changes align with updated safety and classification standards issued by the American Society of Heating, Refrigerating, and Air-Conditioning Engineers (ASHRAE) 15-2024, ASHRAE 34-2024, and Underwriters Laboratories (UL) 60335-2-40.
 Together, they form a new regulatory framework guiding HVAC systems in design and compliance.